saghul/pyuv/docs/fs.rst

         Indicates if this handle is closing or already closed.

+.. py:class:: pyuv.fs.FSPoll(loop)

+    :type loop: :py:class:`Loop`
+    :param loop: loop object where this handle runs (accessible through :py:attr:`FSPoll.loop`).

+    ``FSPoll`` handles monitor a given path for changes by using stat syscalls.

+    .. py:method:: start(path, callback, interval)

+        :param string path: Path to monitor for changes.

+        :param callable callback: Function that will be called when the given path changes any of its attributes.

+        :param float interval: How often to poll for events (in seconds).

+        Start the ``FSPoll`` handle.

+        Callback signature: ``callback(fspoll_handle, prev_stat, curr_stat, error)``.

+    .. py:method:: close([callback])

+        :param callable callback: Function that will be called after the ``FSPoll`` handle is closed.

+        Close the ``FSPoll`` handle.
+After a handle has been closed no other operations can be performed on it.

+        Callback signature: ``callback(fspoll_handle)``.

+    .. py:attribute:: loop

+        *Read only*

+        :py:class:`Loop` object where this handle runs.

+    .. py:attribute:: path

+        *Read only*

+        Path being monitored.

+    .. py:attribute:: active

+        *Read only*

+        Indicates if this handle is active.

+    .. py:attribute:: closed

+        *Read only*

+        Indicates if this handle is closing or already closed.

 Module constants

 .. py:data:: pyuv.fs.UV_FS_SYMLINK_DIR
+.. py:data:: pyuv.fs.UV_FS_SYMLINK_JUNCTION
 .. py:data:: pyuv.fs.UV_RENAME
 .. py:data:: pyuv.fs.UV_CHANGE
 .. py:data:: pyuv.fs.UV_FS_EVENT_WATCH_ENTRY